Skip to main content

 An aerial view of the Boise State campus showing buildings, trees, roads and a river running next to campus.

-If you’re going through a difficult situation that is affecting your classes or overall well-being, you might need to withdraw from your classes for the semester.
-Refer to the lists below for guidance on how to take time away from Boise State and return when you’re ready.
+We know that life can get in the way of the student you want to be.
+If you’re going through a difficult situation that is impacting your classes or wellbeing, you might need to withdraw for the semester.
+Refer to the steps below for guidance on how to take time away from Boise State and return when you’re ready.

 Are you a graduate student?
 Withdrawal processes can differ from undergraduate programs.
 Contact your graduate program coordinator for guidance on withdrawing from classes and to better understand your academic options going forward.